SixArm/port-to-process/README.md

 # port-to-process

-Given a system port number, show what proccess is running on the port.
+Given a system port number, show what proccess is listening on the port.

 Syntax: